polyfills/polyfills/README.md

 It also stores nothing in memory, making it suitable for production usage within existing node apps.

+## Middleware

-For some middleware implementations for your favorite node.js framework:
+For some middleware implementations for your favorite node.js frameworks:

 - [koa-polyfills](https://github.com/polyfills/koa) for [koa](https://github.com/koajs/koa).
 - [polyfills-middleware](https://github.com/polyfills/middleware) for Connect, Express, Restify, etc.

+The idea behind polyfills is to SPDY or HTTP2 push the relevant polyfill bundle to the client.
+It's not really worth it otherwise due to the additional HTTP request (and DNS lookup if you're using a CDN).
+These middleware support SPDY/HTTP2 push.

+## Inspiration

 This is inspired by [jonathantneal/polyfill](https://github.com/jonathantneal/polyfill) but has a couple of different philosophies: